richard-thomas/py-exif-extract/README.md

 Optional Argument | Description
 -- | --
 -h, --help | show this help message and exit
--p, --prettyprint | write metadata to stderr in a pretty format -a, --aliases | use "pretty print" aliases for CSV file headings -s, --silent | do not write progress to stderr
+-p, --prettyprint | write metadata to stdout in a pretty format -a, --aliases | use "pretty print" aliases for CSV file headings -s, --silent | do not write progress to stderr
 -o OUTPUT, --output OUTPUT | filename to write CSV metadata output